In today’s post we’re taking a look at Paul Rich Watches. They were nice enough to send one over for me to review.

 PAUL RICH GREY MESH WATCH

-I chose the Hampton Grey for versatility and mesh band because I already have plenty of leather straps.
+I chose the Hampton Grey (sold out) for versatility and mesh band because I already have plenty of leather straps.

 In addition to the standard style I chose, they’ve got chronograph options with leather and mesh bands as well.